MicrosoftDocs/bot-docs/articles/debug-bots-emulator.md

 ---
-title: Bot Framework Emulator | Microsoft Docs
+title: Debug bots with the Bot Framework Emulator | Microsoft Docs
-description: Learn how to use the Bot Framework Emulator to test a bot.
+description: Learn how to use the Bot Framework Emulator to test and debug bots.
-keywords: Bot Framework, Bot Framework Channel Emulator, Bot Framework Emulator, Bot Builder, tool, emulator, test, troubleshoot
 author: DeniseMak
 manager: rstand